 Stockholm Monsters \ Biography

 Still in their teens, and with no settled guitarist, the band found it hard to find gigs and get noticed.
-After linking up with the Manchester Musicians Collective, the Monsters scored a few gigs at local venues such as the Cyprus Tavern, then struck lucky when supporting the Rezillos at Rafters.
-Rob Gretton and Joy Division/New Order bassist Peter Hook were both in attendance, and decided that standout song Fairy Tales might make a good single on Factory.
-Hook in particular took the fledgling band under his wing, and would go on to produce almost all of their recordings, albeit obscuring his identity behind the moniker Be Music.
+However after linking up with the Manchester Musicians Collective the Monsters began to score local gigs at venues such as the Cyprus Tavern, then struck lucky supporting the Rezillos at Rafters.
+Rob Gretton and Joy Division/New Order bassist Peter Hook were both in attendance and thought that standout song Fairy Tales could be a good on Factory.
+Hook in particular took the fledgling band under his wing, and would go on to produce almost all their recordings, albeit obscuring his identity behind the moniker Be Music.

 By the time Fairy Tales was recorded in the spring of 1981 the band had recruited Shan Hira's sister Lita on keyboards, and in January and February supported New Order at several early dates around the north of England.
-As well as the single the band also recorded three studio demos during their first year, although most of this material would not be heard by a wider public.
-The majority of these early tracks (Catch Me In Confusion, We Are Nation, Copulation) were rather raw, but several showed real promise, including Future and James (aka Systems Failing).
-A show taped at Manchester venue Devilles in June 1981 also demonstrates that by then the band was finding its musical feet.
+As well as the single, the band also recorded three studio demos during their first year, although most of this material would not be heard by a wider public.
+Most of these early tracks (Catch Me In Confusion, We Are Nation, Copulation) were fairly raw, but several showed considerable promise, including Future and James (aka Systems Failing).
+A performance taped at Manchester venue Devilles in June 1981 also shows the band finding its musical feet.

-Fairy Tales (Fac 41) eventually appeared - a year late - in February 1982, and revealed a melancholic band with a liking for strident drums and simple but affecting melodies.
-Whether Martin Hannett's production really suited the song is debatable, and the demo version from January 1981 released on the Last One Back CD is arguably better.
-Certainly Hannett's tardiness in mixing the track was a major factor in the long delay, yet Despite these travails the single drew deserved praise from NME writer Paul Morley and Mick Mercer of ZigZag, who compared France's vocals to Peter Gabriel, and attained the giddy heights of #43 on the indie chart.
-Spotters should note that the handsome Mark Farrow sleeve came in two colours: green, and purple.
+Fairy Tales (FAC 41) eventually appeared - a year late - in February 1982, and revealed a melancholic band with a liking for strident drums and simple but affecting melodies.
+Whether Martin Hannett's production really suited the song is open to question, and the demo version from January 1981 released on the Last One Back CD is arguably better.
+Nevertheless, despite these travails the single drew deserved praise from NME writer Paul Morley and Mick Mercer of ZigZag (who compared France's vocals to Peter Gabriel), and attained the giddy heights of #43 on the indie chart.
+Spotters may care to note that the handsome Mark Farrow sleeve came in two colours: green, and purple.

-Now joined by trumpet player Lindsay Anderson, in April 1982 the band supported New Order on a European tour which took in France, Belgium and Holland, and in August released a second single (Fac 58), coupling busy pop nugget Happy Ever After with Soft Babies.
-Produced by Peter Hook, a wintry video short was later made for Soft Babies, and included on the compilation A Factory Video (Fact 56).
-During this period Jed Duffy left (soon forming Lavolta Lakota), to be replaced by Tony France's younger brother Karl.
-In September the band performed at the Futurama IV festival at Deeside, where Melody Maker praised their 'big sound and big tunes' though Sounds condemned the group unkindly as 'Factory failures.'
+Now joined by trumpet player Lindsay Anderson, in April 1982 the band supported New Order on a European tour which took in France, Belgium and Holland, followed in August by a second single (Fac 58), coupling busy pop nugget Happy Ever After with Soft Babies.
+Produced by Peter Hook, Soft Babies would also be graced with a wintry video short, later included on the compilation A Factory Video (Fact 56).
+During this period Jed Duffy left the band (soon forming Lavolta Lakota), to be replaced by Tony France's younger brother Karl.
+In September the band performed at the Futurama IV festival at Deeside, where Melody Maker praised their 'big sound and big tunes', though Sounds condemned the group unkindly as 'Factory failures.'
 That same month the first press interview with the group appeared in indie newsheet Masterbag, where reporter Mick Paterson ran up against their famously insular 'band as gang' approach: